osushkov/GridRL/README.md

 # GridWorldRL

+A detailed write us of this can be found here: http://thevoid.ghost.io/reinforcement-learning/

 Playing around with reinforcement learning in a simple Grid World agent simulation.
 Really just a sanity check of my understanding of Q-learning.